 - Add in the carrots and celery and continue sautéing until soft.

 - Add in minced garlic cloves, stir, and cook for 30 seconds.
 It should start to smell fragrant.

 - Dump in the sausage, chopped cabbage, potatoes, salt, pepper, bay leaf, and other seasonings.

 - Stir to coat everything in the spices.

 - Add in the beef stock and tomato sauce.
 Stir well.

 - Bring the pot up to medium-high heat until it is at a gentle simmer.

-- Reduce to medium-low heat and add in potatoes.
+- Reduce to medium-low heat.

 - Taste and add more salt if needed.